Preparing for Copilot for Microsoft 365

-By following these steps, organizations can lay a strong foundation for a successful Microsoft 365 Copilot deployment, ensuring data security, employee readiness, and effective utilization of generative AI capabilities.
+By following these steps, organizations can lay a strong foundation for a successful Copilot for Microsoft 365 deployment, ensuring data security, employee readiness, and effective utilization of generative AI capabilities.

-Interested in learning more about preparing your environment for Copilot?
+Interested in learning more about preparing your environment for Copilot for M365?

 Contact our team of experts today to learn more!